 The Fluoride Filters are also called PF-2 elements.
 The “PF” in PF-2 stands for Post Filter.
 Without the Black Berkey Filters there's nothing for the filters to attach to.
-The Fluoride Filters do not remove all the same things as the Black Berkey Filters.
+The Fluoride Filters do not remove or reduce all the same things as the Black Berkey Filters.

 The Black Berkey Filters fit into the base of the upper chamber with the threaded stems of the filters protruding through the holes in the bottom of the upper chamber.
 The fluoride filters screw onto these threaded stems so that they hang down into the interior of the lower chamber.
 The water flows from the upper chamber, through the Black Berkey Filters, into the Berkey Fluoride Filters and then into the lower chamber.

 Our third-party laboratory testing indicates that the Black Berkey Filters reduce Arsenic and Fluoride up to 99.9%.
 Typically carbon based elements that reduce Arsenic and Fluoride begin to lose that ability rather quickly.
-This is likely the case with Black Berkey Filters, which means that their efficiency at removing Arsenic likely decline prior to the 3,000-gallon expected lifespan.
+This is likely the case with Black Berkey Filters, which means that their efficiency at removing Arsenic likely decline prior to the expected lifespan.

 For that reason, a longer lasting solution for Arsenic and Fluoride reduction was developed.
 Replaceable Berkey PF-2 Fluoride and Arsenic reduction elements mitigate the loss of efficiency from the carbon filters.
-The media in a pair of Berkey Fluoride Filters can reliably remove Arsenic and Fluoride contaminants for up to 1,000 gallons, which is less than the 3,000 gallon life of the Black Berkey Filters.
+The media in a pair of Berkey Fluoride Filters can reliably remove Arsenic and Fluoride contaminants for up to 1,000 gallons, which is less than the life expectancy of the Black Berkey Filters.
 That is why they were designed to be replaceable!